 Bats at twilight

 If you're here for one of our evening events do look out for the bats swooping around for insects around the outbuildings.
-Check our What's On page to book for events with the Warwickshire Bat Group between May and September - do book ahead, they always sell out.
+Check our What's On page after lockdown to book for events with the Warwickshire Bat Group - do book ahead, they always sell out.

 We have two UK BAP Priority bat species living here – lesser horseshoe bats and brown long-eared bats.